daamayar/daamayar.github.io/_pages/about.md

 My professional experience spans multiple roles, including a Research Engineer position at CNRS where I developed expertise in data visualization and programming through the development of a molecular dynamics visualization interface.
 As a Teaching Assistant at the University of Lorraine, I delivered courses in data structures and big data.
 Earlier in my career, as International Academic Affairs Coordinator, I developed strong team management and negotiation skills.

-Currently, I am seeking new professional challenges where I can leverage my expertise in bioinformatics and data science to make meaningful contributions to healthcare innovation and patient well-being.
+Currently, I am seeking new professional challenges where I can leverage my expertise in bioinformatics and artificial intelligence to make meaningful contributions to healthcare innovation and patient well-being.